 5. Staff Requirement In A Cloud Kitchen Restaurant

-The average salary of the Chef at Commis level 1 is Rs 14000- Rs 15000, while that of helpers and other staff salary range between Rs 6000- Rs 8000 based on their work.
+The average salary of the Chef at Commis level 1 is Rs 14000- Rs 15000, while that of helpers and other staff salary ranges between Rs 6000- Rs 8000 based on their work.
 Apart from the kitchen staff, two employees at the delivery and one at the counter for receiving online and telephonic orders are required.
-Here we would also like to recommend you to partner with the third-party delivery services which work on a per order basis.
+Here we would also like to recommend you to partner with the third-party delivery services which work on a per-order basis.

 6. Staff Uniform For Cloud Kitchen Employees